 1. Search engines often use statistical measures of term and document frequency, along with links between documents and between terms to calculate relevance of a document to a query.

 2. Assumption – a searcher’s query accurately represents what they are looking for.

 3. Do searchers have troubles finding good queries?
 Unsatisfied with results, searchers will frequently try again with additional queries on the same topic.
 Of course, the issue may be that it is almost impossible to gauge intent on the basis of a two or three word phrase – see Danny Sullivan’s rant today at Search Engine Watch – Hello Natural Language Search, My Old Over-Hyped Search Friend, which interestingly points at Google’s Query Revisions towards the end of the post.

 4. These additional tries may be broader or narrower searches and may also involve guessing names of entities, or changing the order or number of words.
 Searchers may try a number of different queries before being satisfied with results, or giving up.

-5. The patent also tells us that automated refinements of queries have been proposed and developed because some users are better than others at successfully revising queries.
+5. The patent also tells us that automated Query Revisions have been proposed and developed because some users are better than others at successfully revising queries.
 (Then again, if you are searching for something that you know very little about – a good use for a search engine – your level of expertise and ability are immaterial.)

-6. A common approach to query refinement is to try to create more precise (i.e., narrower) queries from a more general query.
+6. A common approach to Query Revisions is to try to create more precise (i.e., narrower) queries from a more general query.

-7. Query refinement may be easiest for a search engine to do when searchers enter over-broad queries whose top results include documents related to what the searcher is looking for.
+7. Query Revisions may be easiest for a search engine to do when searchers enter over-broad queries whose top results include documents related to what the searcher is looking for.

-8. Query refinement is not as easy or useful when:
+8. Query Revisions are not as easy or useful when: